 In 2017, Thomson initiated The Sustainability Project in collaboration with Kate Watson-Wallace, which serves as a platform and practice for research that seeks to expand the discourse surrounding ideas of financial, artistic, and personal empowerment within the arts community.
 At the heart of this work are larger questions around aspects of care, community, and resources that feed and support each artist’s individual ecosystem of sustainability as well as the larger systems that they work within.

 Thomson began dancing at Haverford/Bryn Mawr Colleges and later received his BA in Interdisciplinary Studies from SUNY Purchase.
-He was a visiting faculty member at Bennington for Spring 2020 and returns as guest faculty for Fall 2020.
+He was a visiting faculty member at Bennington for Spring 2020.